 A perfect getaway to de-stress after a hectic week, Khandala is one of the key hill stations in Mahrashtra.
-Located on the western parts of the Sahayadri range, it is set at an elevation of 625 meters above sea level and is one of the most sought after tourist destinations in India.
-Located on the end of Bhor Ghat, it is merely three kilometres away from Lonavala, another beauty of a hill station and seven kilometres away from Karjat, any trekker’s dream.
+Located on the western parts of the Sahayadri range, it is set at an elevation of 625 m above sea level and is one of the most sought after tourist destinations in India.

 Go Natural …

 For nature lovers and enthusiasts, a quiet walk through the picturesque valleys reveals a mystical charm that this place is.
 Khandala is gifted with abundant natural beauty and the monsoon season is the best time to enjoy watching this scenic marvel bloom into its zenith.
 Everything around seems lush, green and fresh, leaving you with a heady feeling.